Amir-Rastkhadiv/Love-Running/README.md

 A responsive and accessible website built entirely applying  HTML   and CSS

-This project was written in [Replit](https://replit.com/).
-Generally, Love running is a mini-project.
-It is desined for learning purposes to be responsible and accessible on a range of devices, making it easy to learn and practice HTML5 and CSS3 components of the so-called trinity of web development building blocks along with JavaScript.
+The Love Running is a mini-project.
+It is designed for learning purposes to be responsible and accessible on a range of devices, making it easy to learn and practice HTML5 and CSS3 components of the so-called trinity of web development building blocks along with JavaScript.

 ## Features